alyssahondrade/matplotlib-challenge/README.md

 ### Goal
 A new pharmaceutical company that specialises in anti-cancer medications has recently started screening for potential treatments for Squamous Cell Carcinoma (SCC).
 A recent animal study of the tumor development of 249 mice over 45 days has been generated to compare the performance of a few drugs of interest against the company's drug of interest, Capomulin.

-The goal of the task is to create a top-level summary of the results, with corresponding tables and figures, that compares the performance of Capomulin against other drugs of interest.
+The goal of the project is to create a top-level summary of the results, with corresponding tables and figures, that compares the performance of Capomulin against other drugs of interest.

+The project is broken down to the following tasks:
+1. Prepare the data
+2. Generate summary statistics
+3. Create bar and pie charts
+4. Calculate quartiles, find outliers, and create a box plot
+5. Create a line and scatter plot
+6. Calculate correlation and regression

 ### Repository Structure

 ### Dataset

 ## Approach
+### Prepare the data

+### Generate summary statistics

+### Create bar and pie charts

+### Calculate quartiles, find outliers, and create a box plot

+### Create a line and scatter plot

+### Calculate correlation and regression

 ## References